FH0/stn/README.md

 ## Todo

 - Github Actions
-- `origin` in, for example: dns packet needn't daddr
 - `sniff` out, get http and https domain from tcp stream
 - `redirect` out, like iptables DNAT
 - `tun` in